Aimee-MacDonald/dhammaworld/README.md

 # dhammaworld

-Resources for old student of vipassana as taught by S.N.
+Resources for old students of vipassana as taught by S.N.
 Goenka in the tradition of Sayagyi U Ba Khin